 - Pre-operative embolization of brain and spinal tumors

-This minimally-invasive procedure is used to treat an aneurysm (a bulge in the wall of an artery) inside the skull.
+This surgical procedure is performed to treat an aneurysm, a bulge in the wall of an artery, inside the skull.
 Aneurysms can often become so large that they rupture or leak.
-In this procedure, a small, soft metal coil is placed inside the aneurysm to help block the flow of blood and prevent rupture.
+In this procedure, a small, metal clip is applied to the base of the aneurysm to prevent blood leakage.